VideoRFT: Incentivizing Video Reasoning Capability in MLLMs via Reinforced Fine-Tuning: Introduction

 \section{Introduction}

-The ability to reason about complex videos lies at the core of human cognitive development \cite{spelke2007core}.
+The ability to reason about complex videos lies at the core of human cognitive development~\cite{spelke2007core}.
 Humans, even infants, exhibit a remarkable capacity to understand videos -- recognizing what has happened, inferring what will happen next, and explaining why events occur.
-Replicating this capability in AI systems has become a central goal in video understanding, and has been extensively studied in the field of computer vision over the past decade \cite{chen2024mecd,min2024morevqa,yi2019clevrer,TRN}.
-Despite the progress, most AI models remain limited to perceptual-level understanding and struggle to reason about video content with the depth, efficiency, and interpretability characteristic of human cognition.
+Replicating this capability in AI systems has become a central goal in video understanding, and has been extensively studied in the field of computer vision over the past decade~\cite{chen2024mecd,min2024morevqa,yi2020clevrer,TRN}.
+Despite the progress, most AI models remain limited to perceptual-level understanding and struggle to reason about video content with the depth, efficiency, and interpretability that are characteristic of human cognition.

-Recently, the rapid development of video \mllms, such as Video-ChatGPT \cite{VideoChatGPT}, VILA \cite{VILA}, Video-LLaVA \cite{VideoLLaVA}, has significantly advanced the capabilities of video understanding.
-However, these models are predominantly answer-driven, \ie, producing answers without explicitly revealing the reasoning process.
-VoT \cite{VoT} overcomes this by introducing a human-like reasoning framework that structures the task of video reasoning into five predefined steps using fixed templates.
-Nevertheless, such a rigid, template-based approach stands in contrast to the flexibility of human cognition, which is able to adapt the reasoning process based on perceptual inputs \cite{GroundedCognition, DualProcessCognition}.
+Recently, the rapid development of video \mllms, such as Video-ChatGPT~\cite{VideoChatGPT}, VILA~\cite{VILA}, Video-LLaVA~\cite{VideoLLaVA}, has significantly advanced the capabilities of video understanding.
+However, these models are predominantly answer-driven, \ie, they produce answers without explicitly revealing the reasoning process.
+VoT~\cite{VoT} overcomes this by introducing a human-like reasoning framework that structures the task of video reasoning into five predefined steps using fixed templates.
+Nevertheless, such a rigid, template-based approach stands in contrast to the flexibility of human cognition, which enables adaptive reasoning processes based on perceptual inputs~\cite{GroundedCognition, DualProcessCognition}.